hbkworld/streaming-spec/complex_types.md

 # Transport Layer

 The transport layer consists of a header and a variable length block of data.
+Everything on the transport layer is send in little endian.

 The header has 32 bit in little endian.
 The structure of the header is depicted below.

 ![A single block on transport layer](images/transport.png)